Microgrid project in Vienna: Small grid, major impact

 Microgrid controller at the heart

-The project is the Siemens Campus Microgrid, which is currently taking shape at the campus of Siemens Austria in Vienna following a successful business-case analysis.
-The first elements of what will – in summer of 2020 – become a smart system to optimize energy management and heating requirements on the company premises have been under construction since the fall of 2019.
+The project, completed in fall 2020, is the Siemens Campus Microgrid, a smart system to optimize energy management and heating requirements on the company premises.
 “A smart microgrid controller centrally orchestrates the connected assets and optimizes the power supply to take account of peak loads and grid capacity utilization.
 That’s in addition to other influencing factors that result from independent generation,” says Werner Brandauer, Digital Grid, Siemens Smart Infrastructure, who has researched microgrids in the U.S. and played a key role in planning the project.
 The microgrid also incorporates the Siemens Desigo building management system, which can adjust the heating supply in the main building during peak load periods: for example, to optimize the power that the overall complex draws from the grid.

 The measured data is gathered in the Siemens IoT platform and provides a valuable resource for optimizing consumption management using data analytics solutions.
 The project is unique due to its connection to the infrastructure of an existing industrial firm and the combination of PV, battery storage, microgrid controller, load control, and optimized charging solutions for electromobility, and it offers many opportunities for innovative research.
 “We’d like this project to be part of international research activities and help us make refinements in specific areas,” explains Andreas Lugmaier, head of the Smart Embedded Systems research unit at Siemens Corporate Technology Austria.